-The Article Authoring Tag Set defines elements and attributes that describe the content and metadata of journal articles, including research articles; subject-review articles; non-research articles; letters; editorials; book, software, and product reviews; peer reviews, and author responses included with an article.
-The Tag Set allows for descriptions of the full article content and article header metadata.
+The Archiving and Interchange Tag Set defines elements and attributes that describe the content and metadata of a journal article, including research articles; subject-review articles; non-research articles; letters; editorials; book, software, and product reviews; peer reviews, and author responses included with an article.
+The Tag Set allows for descriptions of the full article content or just the article header metadata.

 By design, this is a model for journal articles, such as the typical research article found in an STM journal, and not a model for complete journals.
 This Tag Set does not include an overarching model for a collection of articles.
 In addition, the following journal material is not described by this Tag Set:

 - Calendars, meeting schedules, and conference announcements (except as these can be tagged as ordinary articles, sub-articles, or sections within articles)

 - Material specific to an individual journal, such as Author Guidelines, Policy and Scope statements, editorial or advisory boards, detailed indicia, etc.

 The Journal Archiving and Interchange Tag Set defines a document that is a top-level component of a journal such as an article, a book or product review, or a letter to the editor.
 Each such document is composed of one or more parts; if there is more than one part, they must appear in the following order: